 - Comprehensive insurance

-A minimum coverage policy, on the other hand, will only offer the bare minimum coverage required by your state's laws.
+A minimum coverage policy, consists of only the insurance coverage required by your state's laws.
 In many cases, that’s just liability insurance, so in the event of an accident, your own damages and injuries won’t be covered.
-That means that, although you’ll pay a lower premium for a minimum coverage policy, you will have a much lower level of protection.
+Although you’ll pay a lower premium for a minimum coverage policy, you will have a much lower level of protection.
 If you’re not prepared, you could end up in financial ruin following a serious accident.

 For this reason, many experts recommend purchasing a full coverage policy to ensure that you have sufficient coverage and financial protection.